 The Extent of Facebook’s Data Collection

 When I downloaded my file from Facebook, it was surprising to find the kinds of data points that they had collected.
-This included things such as:
+Consumer data companies contribute to these extensive data collection practices, highlighting the scale of surveillance and data aggregation in the online marketplace.

 - 112 pages of search history: Every term I’ve ever entered into Facebook’s search bar.
 This means every curiosity, personal query, and search for friends or pages is meticulously recorded.